aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 job-queue-[PROJECT_NAME]-SolverWorkerService-...
 ```

-The service is running and available when the number of running tasks for the leader is `1` and the number of running tasks for the Worker service is `n`, as chosen with `NUM_WORKERS` in the `update_instances` script above.
+The service is running and available when the number of running tasks for the leader is `1` and the number of running tasks for the Worker service is `n`, as chosen with `NUM_WORKERS` in the `ecs-config` script argument.

 Note: Your AWS account is charged for the number of EC2 instances that you run, so your bill will rise with the number of workers that you allocate.